The 10 Highest Paying Tech Jobs That Require No Coding Experience

 Influencers are people who have a lot of followers on social media, like Instagram and YouTube.
 Influencers can be anyone from tech experts to athletes to celebrities.
 Their followers follow them because they trust their opinion on certain products or services.
 Companies pay influencers to talk about their products in their posts, which can result in increased sales and brand loyalty.

 In order to become an influencer, you need to develop your own unique style and content that resonates with your audience.
-You can use live-streaming applications, video podcasting tools—and social media platforms like Facebook or Instagram—to build a following among fans who'll gobble up everything you create in their feeds.
+You can use live-streaming applications, AI video generators, and social media platforms like Facebook or Instagram to build a following among fans who'll gobble up everything you create in their feeds.
 Once you have a large enough following, businesses will approach you about working together.

 9. Web Designer/Graphic Designer